 Yes, you can now set heart rate alerts on your Fitbit for high and low heart rates, just like the Apple Watch!
 Plus, you can even customize and edit the threshold ranges for your personal high or low heart rate.

-Setting these types of alerts is an important way you can passively monitor your health.
+Setting these alerts is an important way to monitor your health passively.

 And best of all, once you set up these alerts, you do not have to do anything else!
 You can set it and forget it–until you receive a notification.